 The Thika freeway, being built by three Chinese engineering contractors, including Sinohydro Group Ltd. (601669), is running a year behind schedule and is expected to be completed in July.

 International Business Machines Corp.
-(IBM) expects infrastructure development to help Nairobi improve its ranking on the so-called IBM Global Commuter Pain Survey.
+(IBM:US) expects infrastructure development to help Nairobi improve its ranking on the so-called IBM Global Commuter Pain Survey.
 The report, which measures the toll traffic takes on work, family and health, showed the city is the world’s fourth-worst for workplace commuting, after Mexico City, Shenzen and Beijing.

 “In the next five to 10 years Nairobi will be a completely different city,” said Tony Mwai, general manager for IBM East Africa.
 “People will spend less time in their cars, and be doing a lot more productive activities.”